fledge-iot/fledge/docs/securing_fledge.rst

 When this is unticked two options become active on the page, *HTTPS Port* and *Certificate Name*.
 The HTTPS Port is the port that Fledge will listen on for HTTPS requests, the default for this is port 1995.

 The *Certificate Name* is the name of the certificate that will be used for encryption.
-The default s to use a self signed certificate called *fledge* that is created as part of the installation process.
+The default is to use a self signed certificate called *fledge* that is created as part of the installation process.
 This certificate is unique per fledge installation but is not signed by a certificate authority.
 If you require the extra security of using a signed certificate you may use the Fledge :ref:`certificate_store` functionality to upload a certificate that has been created and signed by a certificate authority.

 After enabling HTTPS and selecting save you must restart Fledge in order for the change to take effect.
 You must also update the connection setting in the GUI to use the HTTPS transport and the correct port.